Cabarrus County Schools

 Cabarrus County Schools is a local education agency headquartered in Concord, North Carolina.
 The system presides over the vast majority of Cabarrus County, North Carolina, the exception being an area of Kannapolis in the northern part of the county that operates its own district.
-Over 33,000 students are enrolled in Cabarrus County Schools, and the school system has over 4,300 employees.
-The current superintendent is Dr. John Kopicki, who was the Cabarrus County Board of Education announced as superintendent at its Work Session on Monday, August 2.
+Over 35,000 students are enrolled in Cabarrus County Schools, and the school system has over 4,400 employees.
+The current superintendent is Dr. John Kopicki.

 Schools

 Traditional K-12 schools

 The following lists the high schools of the system, including their feeder elementary and middle schools.
 Some exceptions to the following diagram exist, but this depiction is typically accurate.